Bachelor of Fine Arts

 FILM-001: Film Dept Production Policies

-Credits 0Film Department Orientation provides a brief overview of the Film Department's production policies and procedures.
+Credits 0Film Department Production Policies provides a brief overview of the Film Department's production policies and procedures.
 Topics covered: CPR & first aid, safety, equipment checkout and return, production levels, casting, production forms, and production insurance.
 There will be a written test, on which students must score 85% or better.
 Students may take the test up to three times.

 FILM-004: Set Safety